wso2/docs-choreo-dev/en/docs/get-started/what-is-choreo.md

 # What is Choreo?

 !!! note
-    This section will intoroduce the Choreo platform, it's basic capabilities, and it's competitive advantage.
+    This section will introduce the Choreo platform, it's basic capabilities, and it's competitive advantage.
 Will also answer "Why Choreo?".